-Site 1252 was chosen to sample the sediments underlying Horizon AC where they are uplifted to form Anticline B. Here the sediments appear to be less deformed than beneath the crest of Hydrate Ridge and retain some coherent internal structure.
+Site 1252 was chosen to sample the underlying seismically chaotic sediments where they are uplifted to form Anticline B. Here the sediments appear to be less deformed than beneath the crest of Hydrate Ridge and retain some coherent internal structure.
 Another objective at Site 1252 was to determine the reason for the absence of a BSR at Site 1252, in contrast to the very strong BSR observed only ~300 m to the east in the core of Anticline B. A third objective was to sample the lower inferred debris flow, which appears to have been blocked by Anticline B. Anticline B must have represented a topographic high when these sediments were deposited.

-SUMMARY OF SCIENTIFIC OBJECTIVES
+SCIENTIFIC OBJECTIVES